-Volunteer in Ghana – Most affordable programs with Iko Poran!!
+Volunteer in Ghana – Most affordable volunteer programs with IKPVA!!

-Volunteer in Ghana at Achiase in the central region or Snya on the coast.
-Volunteer Programs range from Sports, teaching English to Childcare at an orophanage.
+Go for a trip to volunteer in Ghana at Achiase in the central region or Senya on the coast.
+Volunteer Programs range from Sports, teaching English to Childcare at an orphanage.

 Location: 2 villages to choose: Achiase in the central region and Senya on the coast